DevExpress/devextreme-documentation/api-reference/_hidden/GridBaseColumn/calculateFilterExpression.md

 - `filterValue`
 A user input value.
 Values from the `selector` are compared to this value.

-In the following code, the **calculateFilterExpression** function implements an exclusive *"between"* operation.
-The function overrides the default inclusive implementation.
-Note that for the *"between"* operation, the filter expression has a different format:
+A filter expression for the *"between"* operation has a different format:

     [ [selector, ">=", startValue], "and", [selector, "<=", endValue] ]

+The default *"between"* implementation is inclusive (filter results include the boundary values).
+In the following code, the **calculateFilterExpression** function implements an exclusive *"between"* operation:

 ---
 ##### jQuery